Ingvar runestones: U 644

 This runestone in style Fp is located at Ekilla bro.
 It is raised in memory of the same man as U 654, below.
 The same family also raised the runestone U 643 and which reports the death of Andvéttr.
 Omeljan Pritsak suggests that he may have died in Vladimir of Novgorod's attack on Constantinople in 1043.

 The monument is more than 2 metres high, and it was mentioned for the first time in the 17th century during the national revision of historic monuments.
 It was at the time lying under the stone bridge that crossed the river north of Ekilla.
 It would remain lying there until 1860, when it was moved with great difficulty by Richard Dybeck.
 After one failed attempt a crew of 12 men managed to move it out of the water and raise it 25 metres north of the bridge, where it still remains.
 Next to it, there are two barrows and a monument of raised stones.
 There were formerly two other runestones at the bridge, but they were moved to Ekolsund in the early 19th century.
 One of them speaks of the same family as U 644, and it is raised after Andvéttr and his sons Gunnleifr and Kárr (one of the sons has the same name as his grandfather and the other one has the same name as his uncle).

 The inscription is finished with a Christian prayer, which shows that the family was Christian.
-It is of note that andinni ("the spirit") is in the definite form, as this is a grammatic category that does not appear in Old Norse until the end of the Viking Age.
+It is of note that andinni ("the spirit") is in the definite form, as this is a grammatical category that does not appear in Old Norse until the end of the Viking Age.
 It would remain rare even in the medieval Swedish provincial laws.
-The same form was used on a lost runestone in the vicinity, which, however, was not made by the same runemaster, which suggest that there were two runemasters in the region using the same linguistic innovation.
+The same form was used on a lost runestone in the vicinity, which, however, was not made by the same runemaster, which suggests that there were two runemasters in the region using the same linguistic innovation.